joomla-projects/robo-joomla/README.md

   * `composer install`
   * Initialized here.
 Please run `robo init` to create a new RoboFile.

+Read more about [how to install composer](https://getcomposer.org/doc/00-intro.md) here.

 ## Function overview:

 # Scaffold